rfrench3/chrome-extension-bigscreen-ui/functional-samples/bigscreen-netflix/README.md

-# Getting Started With Google Chrome Extensions (Hello World)

-This example demonstrates how to create a simple "Hello World" Chrome Extension.
-For more details, visit the [official tutorial](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world).
+# Bigscreen-Netflix

+This extension reworks the UI of the Netflix website to be optimized for controller and TV remote usage.
+The main purpose of this is to be useful on Plasma Bigscreen, or other environments that do not have access to the official remote-optimized version of Netflix.

-## Running This Extension
+## Running this extension

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-3. Click the extension icon in the Chrome toolbar, then select the "Hello Extensions" extension.
-A popup will appear displaying the text "Hello Extensions".
+3. _Add the rest of the instructions here_